PBX vs. VoIP: What are the Differences?

 VoIP, meanwhile, is typically a subscription service.
 Your monthly cost will depend on which calling tool and plan you use.
 For example, at CloudTalk, we have four pricing models, from a starter plan that costs as little as $15 per user a month to a tailor-made plan for enterprises.

 Most of us probably remember the early days of VoIP services – the call quality left much to be desired then.
 To have high-quality calls, businesses chose PBX instead.
 Nowadays, the quality of calls using both technologies is similar, and HD voice calls have slowly become the norm.

 With VoIP, the situation is a bit more complicated, as there can be several causes of low sound quality.
 One of the most common reasons is a slow or unstable internet connection.
-If the router isn't configured correctly, this might also cause call delays and hiccups to the point of VoIP being unusable.
-The headset your employees are using or the call software might also impact the quality of calls.
+If the router isn’t configured correctly, this might also cause call delays and hiccups to the point of VoIP being unusable.
+The headset of your employees or the calling software might also impact the quality of calls.

 #4 Scalability and ease of upgrading